mountainash/slideshow-party/README.md

 An impromptu hack to show 400+ photos as a slideshow on a projector at a workplace leaving party (DJ included).

+Runs a webserver locally, which you can load in your browser and then set to full-screen mode.

 Shows photo placed in the `photos` folder in a slideshow on a projector.
 The photos are shown in a random order.

 Photos are shown for 5 seconds each and fade in with a random CSS filter effect animation (using CSS should make it more efficient than using JavaScript).